Linx S.A.: History

 Linx was founded in 1985 by São Paulo native, Nércio Fernandes.
 At age 22, Nércio dropped out of college, leaving his studies in Civil Engineering to invest in his own business in the micro-computing field.
 He and his partners gave the company its first name: Microserv Comércio & Consultoria Ltda.

 A few years after its inauguration, the company was serving small businesses in the regions of Brás and Bom Retiro in São Paulo, when MicroMalhas was created – a software geared towards fashion retail.
 In 1990, the software was renamed Linx, and later became Linx ERP – the group's flagship software, geared towards different retail segments.

 Linx Logística, a unit specialized in internal logistics, was created in 2000.
 With a more complex structure, and with the parallel operation of Linx Sistemas, Linx Logística and Linx Telecom – created to focus on the outsourcing of connectivity and telecommunication options for retail – the creation of a holding company was necessary in order to unify the business units.
 In 2004, LMI S.A. emerged, and later was renamed Linx S.A.

 In 2009, Linx received the contribution of BNDESPar to accomplish acquisitions with the objective of expanding the group's operations.
 With the group's expansion, a business division called Linx Prevenção de Perdas was created to minimize losses related to materials, opportunities, time and capital in several of its clients’ market verticals.

 Linx relocated in 2011 to a 10-story commercial building in the city of São Paulo.
 Also in 2011, Linx sealed a partnership and received an investment from General Atlantic – an American private equity fund.

-In 2013, Linx adhered to Novo Mercado, a segment of Bovespa that establishes transparency and governance standards through the IPO shares at BM&F.

-In the following year, Linx reached R$331.3 million in gross operational revenue, which represented a 27.9% increase compared to 2013.
+In 2013, Linx adhered to Novo Mercado, a segment of Bovespa that establishes transparency and governance standards through the IPO shares at BM&F. In the following year, Linx reached R$331.3 million in gross operational revenue, which represented a 27.9% increase compared to 2013.

 At its 30th anniversary, in 2015, the company presented a new brand and positioning with the slogan Software that Drives Retail created by FutureBrand, agency responsible for the campaign.

 In August 2020, payment processor StoneCo announced that it will be merging its business with Linx in a transaction worth $1.1 billion.
+Five years later, the company was acquired by the also Brazilian TOTVZ for half the amount previously paid for it.